Jirawala Tirth

-Jirawala Tirth is a Jain temple in Jirawala village of Sirohi District in Rajasthan, India.
-It lies 58 km from Abu Road.
-The temple is considered an important Jain pilgrimage center.
+Jirawala Tirth is a Śvetāmbara Jain temple in Jirawala village of Sirohi District in Rajasthan, India.
+It is situated 58 km from Abu Road.
+The temple is an important Śvetāmbara Jain pilgrimage center, and the Jirawala Parshvanath idol is one of the 108 prominent Śvetāmbara Parshvanath idols.

 History

 According to Jain belief, the temple dates back to 2,800 years back.
 Jirawala has been an important Jain centre between 506 CE to 1324 CE and received patronage by multiple Jain acharyas.
 The iconic idol of Parshvanath, the principal deity of the temple, was found during an excavation.
 The cow belonging to Brahmin boy Kadwa used to pour out its milk every day near a cave in Jirawala.
 Upon hearing about this by Brahmin boy, Jain Seth Dhanna Shah dreamt of a Parshvanath idol where cow went to pour milk.
 After the search, the idol was found from the same spot and the idol was installed by Acharya Deva Gupta Suri in 894 CE.
 An idol of Neminatha was temporarily replaced as mulnayak of the temple.

 During 2001 Gujarat earthquake, the temple structure was damaged and was later restored in 2017 with a cost of ₹60 crore.